-Running a 3D modelling software as graphics-intensive as Revit is not for every laptop.
+Running a 3D modeling software as graphics-intensive as Revit is not for every laptop.
 Your laptop has to be compatible with Revit and should not give you slow and sluggish performance.
 To that end, we have provided you with this post of the best laptops for Revit.
 This list will also include the best laptop for Autocad and Revit.

 Revit, or Autodesk Revit is a software used by civil engineers, architects, designers and other professionals for 3D rendering.